Charannsai/charannsai/README.md

 ## About Me 😊
 - I'm a passionate developer with a love for creating innovative solutions.
 - Working on various cutting-edge applications which serve and solve real world problems.
-- Have Interest and Learning AIML.
+- I Have Deep Interest and Currently Learning AIML.

 ## Skills ✨